 General subject of each matter to be considered.
 Reason for passing this resolution in relation to each matter.
 Ground(s) under section 48(1) to the passing of this resolution.
-1. Delegation Review 7(2)(g) Maintain legal professional privilege 48(1)A That the public conduct of the whole or the relevant part of the proceedings of the meeting would be likely to result in the disclosure of information for which good reason for withholding would exist: (i) Where the local authority is named or specified in Schedule 1 of this Act, under Section 6 or 7 (except 7(2)(f)(i)) of the Local Government Official Information and Meetings Act 1987.
-2. Debt write off 7(2)(a) Protect the privacy of natural persons, including that of a deceased person 48(1)A That the public conduct of the whole or the relevant part of the proceedings of the meeting would be likely to result in the disclosure of information for which good reason for withholding would exist: (i) Where the local authority is named or specified in Schedule 1 of this Act, under Section 6 or 7 (except 7(2)(f)(i)) of the Local
+1. Tender process update 7(2)(h) Enable the local authority to carry out, without prejudice or disadvantage, commercial activities 48(1)A That the public conduct of the whole or the relevant part of the proceedings of the meeting would be likely to result in the disclosure of information for which good reason for withholding would exist: (i) Where the local authority is named or specified in Schedule 1 of this Act, under Section 6 or 7 (except 7(2)(f)(i)) of the Local Government Official Information and Meetings Act 1987.
+Appointment - Audit and Risk Committee 7(2)(a) Protect the privacy of natural persons, including that of a deceased person 48(1)A That the public conduct of the whole or the relevant part of the proceedings of the meeting would be likely to result in the disclosure of information for which good reason for withholding would exist: (i) Where the local authority is named or specified in Schedule 1 of this Act, under Section 6 or 7